madhu89-70/Library-Hostel-return-system/docs/README.md

 ```
 - Ensure Arduino is connected (update COM port in `hostel_gate.py` if needed).
 - When it recognizes you, it stops the timer and opens the gate.

-## Testing the Timer
-- By default, the timer is set to **1 minute** in `library_gate.py` for testing purposes.
-- If you wait >1 minute between Library Exit and Hostel Entry, the Dashboard will show an Alert.